Lexington Student Fixes Up 71-Year-Old Truck Found By Her Grandfather, Pulls Up To Prom In It

 But, she didn’t know then she wanted to be a mechanic.

 “No as a little girl I’m pretty sure I wanted to be like a dinosaur.
-Not this.”
-Nina says with a laugh.
+Not this,” Nina said with a laugh.

 But her skills as ‘daddy’s little helper’ never went extinct.